 - For mathematics proficiency: a course in algebra, geometry, mathematics, quantitative reasoning, or statistics.

-A course that does not fall within the indicated areas may still qualify with additional letter of explanation.
-A letter from the registrar or relevant department chair of the college or university must state that a course passed by the applicant covered reading, writing, or mathematics at the same level as one of the listed courses.
+A course that does not fall within the indicated areas may still qualify with an additional letter of explanation.
+The letter must be from the registrar or the department chair that oversees the Mathematics or English department, as applicable.
+The letter must state that a course passed by the applicant covered reading, writing, or mathematics.
 Such a letter could also attest that a single course sufficiently indicates proficiency in reading and writing combined.

 Online recommendations from a Commission-approved preparation program must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the coursework option.
 Form 41-BSR is available on the Credential Information Guide (CIG).
 Form 41-BSR is not required if CBEST or CSET scores are being used to meet the requirement.